vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/02/32_Agneyo-ShTAkapAla_aindrAgna_ekAdashakapAlo.md

 +++

-Also, because it is enumerated like the Darśapūrṇamāsa sacrifice.

-## Commentary

-This refers to such passages from the Brāhmaṇas as: There are four great sacrifices, the Agnihotram, the Darśapūrṇamāsau, the Cāturmāsyāni, and the Piṇḍa-pitṛyajñaḥ.
+The Aṣṭā-kapāla for Agni, the Ekādaśa-kapāla or Dvādaśa-kapāla for Indra-Agnī, form the principal acts at the Amāvāsyā, the new moon, in the case of one who does not sacrifice with Soma.